 Is doing a master’s degree course abroad really worth it?
+Or the more common variation to that query – is an MS from US worth it?
 If you’re an Indian student, you will be likely mulling over this question while awaiting your bachelor’s degree exam results.

 The job market is full of candidates with undergraduate degrees — will a good master’s help you stand out in the crowd?
 Is it the answer to finding a well-paying, fulfilling job?
 Or is it just a matter of two or three extra letters after your name that mum can boast about to her neighbours?